sopel-irc/sopel.chat/_upgrading/sopel-7.md

 From Sopel 8 onward, it would be much easier to implement new features and enhancements if we dropped support for very old Python releases.
-For example, Sopel's support for reloading modules during runtime can be made much more robust using features added to the language in Python 3.4.
+For example, Sopel's support for reloading plugins during runtime can be made much more robust using features added to the language in Python 3.4.

 The crux of the matter is this: Sopel's range of supported Python releases